Asian Development Research Institute: State Resource Centre for Adult Education

 The National Literacy Mission (NLM) started an innovative programme for adult educationin 1988.
 The programme had to be organised in a mission mode, where the active participation of the people and non-government organisations (NGO) was very essential.
 In this context, the NLM established a number of State Resource Centres (SRC), each of them hosted by a reputed NGO.
 In 1995, the NLM entrusted ADRI with the responsibility of hosting one such SRC in Patna to support the literacy campaign in selected districts of Bihar, the campaign being supported in the remaining districts of the state by another SRC.
 In 2000, Bihar was bifurcated and the NLM then entrusted ADRI with the responsibility of organising another SRC at Ranchi to support the campaign in the newly formed state of Jharkhand.
 Till 2007, the NLM used to be implemented in three phases —Total Literacy Campaign (TLC), Post-Literacy Programme (PLP) and Continuing Education (CE).
 When nearly all the districts of the country completed the first two phases of the programme and entered the Continuing Education phase, the NLM restructured the programme and named it as Saakshar Bharat programme.
 The responsibilities of the two SRC's under ADRI include — development of teaching-learning and training materials for literacy programmes; production and dissemination (including translation) of literature for adult education; training literacy functionaries; undertaking motivational and environment-building activities for adult education; multimedia works; running of field programmes; action research, evaluation and monitoring of literacy projects; and undertaking innovative projects to identify the future need of literacy programmes.
 One of the innovative initiatives of SRC has been to organise the Akshar Bihar and Akshar Jharkhand functions annually to honour dedicated literacy functionaries.
-The SRC at Patna also organises, along with the Akshar Bihar function, anannual lecture in memory of Myles Horton and Paulo Freire, doyens of adult education.
+The SRC at Patna also organises, along with the Akshar Bihar function, an annual lecture in memory of Myles Horton and Paulo Freire, doyens of adult education.